apptainer/singularity-userdocs/appendix.rst

 Or maybe you want a container that already has software installed.
-For instance, maybe you want to build a container that uses CUDA and cuDNN to leverage the GPU, but you don’t want to install from scratch.
+For instance, maybe you want to build a container that uses CUDA and cuDNN to leverage the GPU, but don’t want to install from scratch.
 You can start with one of the ``nvidia/cuda`` containers and install your software on top of that.

 Or perhaps you have already invested in Docker and created your own Docker